 - 5 tbsp Olive Oil

 - 3 cloves Garlic - finely chopped

 - 1 or 2 pinches Chilli Flakes - (to taste)

 - 1 tbsp Capers - rinsed

 - 1 can Tomatoes

-- 20 Olives roughly chopped, or a tablespoon of Tapenade
+- 20 Olives - roughly chopped, or a tbsp of Tapenade

 - Heat the oil gently in a saucepan.
 Add the garlic, sage and rosemary and cook for a couple of minutes until fragrant.
 Do not allow to brown.

 - Stir in the tomatoes, breaking them up gently with the back of your wooden spoon.